-To protect your camera from falling in the water, always use a tripod that is steady.
+To protect your camera from falling in the water during water photography sessions, always use a tripod that is steady.
 Not only will the tripod protect your camera, but it will also make the image steadier.
 Sometimes you’ll want a slower shutter speed for your camera, and if you’re holding it in your shaky hands, the photo may come out blurry.

 When in a place where water spray is likely, such as the beach or a waterfall, be sure to cover your camera.
 Enough light drops on a camera can ruin it.
 When you are ready to set up your shot, be sure to cover your lens up until you’re ready to shoot.
-An old camera filter or a plastic bag will not only protect your camera lens, but it will also prevent water marks from getting on the glass and ruining your photo.
+An old camera filter or a plastic bag will not only protect your camera lens during your water photography, but it will also prevent watermarks from getting on the glass and ruining your photo.

 Generally speaking, lines are what attract the eye.
 When someone looks at a photo, their eyes follow the lines created by the objects.
 A good photo uses these lines to draw the eye to the important aspects of an image.
 Being out in nature, you’re going to have to find these eye-catching lines yourself.